← Back to 史記

 6

 Duke Wu died, and his son Duke Yi succeeded him.
 In the eleventh year of Duke Yi's reign, King Xuan of Zhou ascended the throne.
-In the twenty-eighth year, Duke Yi died, and his son Duke Xi Suo Shi succeeded him.
+In the twenty-eighth year, Duke Yi died, and his son Duke Xi, Suo Shi, succeeded him.

 7

 In the thirty-ninth year of Duke Xi's reign, King You of Zhou was killed by the Quan Rong, and the Zhou house became weak and moved east.
-Qin first became ranked among the feudal lords.
+Qin was first ranked among the feudal lords.

 8